-Phi Theta Kappa Honor Society, headquartered in Jackson, Mississippi, is the largest honor society in higher education with nearly 1,300 chapters on college campuses in all 50 of the United States, plus Canada, Germany, the Republic of Palau, Peru, the Republic of the Marshall Islands, the Federated States of Micronesia, the British Virgin Islands, the United Arab Emirates and U.S. territorial possessions.
-More than 3.5 million students have been inducted since its founding in 1918, with approximately 130,000 students inducted annually.
+Phi Theta Kappa Honor Society, headquartered in Jackson, Mississippi, is the largest honor society in higher education with nearly 1,300 chapters on college campuses in all 50 of the United States, plus Canada, Germany, the Republic of Palau, Peru, the Republic of the Marshall Islands, the Federated States of Micronesia, the British Virgin Islands, the United Arab Emirates, and U.S. territorial possessions.
+More than 3.5 million students have been inducted since its founding in 1918, with over 250,000 active members annually.

 To fulfill our mission, we focus on recognizing and encouraging the academic achievement of college students while providing opportunities for individual growth and development through participation in honors, leadership, service, and fellowship programming.

 Logos, Name, and Symbols Usage

 To protect the integrity of Phi Theta Kappa emblems and safeguard the value of membership, Phi Theta Kappa’s Golden Key, seal, and crest emblems cannot be used on saleable items, including sweatshirts, t-shirts and other merchandise sold or distributed by chapters or regions.
 The name Phi Theta Kappa or Greek letters representing Phi Theta Kappa or the chapter name can appear on these items with the exception of academic or honors regalia.
 Chapters may use the Golden Key emblem on chapter stationery, flyers, business cards, decorated cakes, cookies, and cupcakes, etc., which are not offered for sale.

 We suggest the following copyright statement to accompany the logos and emblems: